 Bus: There are options to take a bus throughout the country, but as Colombia is a big country the distances are large and often take a long time.
 If you have a lot of time and want to save money, then a bus can be a good option.
-Keep in mind that the busses often run behind schedule and can have problems along the way.
+You can search and book bus tickets in Colombia on Bookaway.

 Airplane: The main airlines that fly within Colombia are Latam, Avianca, EasyFly and VivaAir.
 Flying is a great option to get you around the country faster, but it does cost more.
 Domestic flights can vary from $20 USD to $100 USD one way depending when you purchase the flight and where your origin / destination is.
 Most of the airports are very small so you only need to get to the airport about an hour or 1.5 hours before the flight.

 Rental Car: This is an option in Colombia if you feel comfortable driving on the roads here, but this option is significantly more expensive than taking busses and will still take you a long time to drive the long distances.